docsforadobe/premiere-plugin-guide/docs/resources/pipl-resource.md

 To view them, open up the sample project in .NET.
 In the Solution Explorer, right-click the .r file and choose Properties.
 In the dialog, choose the Custom Build Step folder.
 The Command

 Line contains the script for executing the CnvtPiPL.exe.
 Unless you are using a different compiler than the support compiler, or adding support for Asian languages, you should not need to modify the custom build steps.
-This script may also be found as a text file in the SDK at \\Examples\\ ResourcesWinCustom Build Steps.txt.
+This script may also be found as a text file in the SDK at `\\Examples\\Resources\\Win\\Custom Build Steps.txt`.
 This text file also describes the additional switches used for Asian languages.